ugotapi/calendarpi/README.md

 ![2023-11-25-102340_3840x2160_scrot](https://github.com/ugotapi/calendarpi/assets/14945441/3bb2ed93-9b3b-4061-8a16-561fea78e0e7)

 Using Raspbian Bookworm based 64-bit OS on the pi4 8GB device.
-We use Python, Chromium, WordPress, ICS Calendar and fullwidth-template WordPress plugins.
+We use Chromium, WordPress, ICS Calendar and fullwidth-template WordPress plugins.
 ICS Calendar will download a shared mailbox's calendar (free in Office 365 with other paid accounts) or free in Google free calendar with a gmail account and display it on your TV full screen.
 I use the free version of ICS Calendar, but there are many great options for displaying a calendar here. [
 ](https://icscalendar.com/#features)https://icscalendar.com/#features
 I am not affiliated with ICS Calendar.